Saturday 14 March 2020

-Presented by Tarragh Cunningham and Keith Burt, Cients,
+Tarragh Cunningham and Keith Burt, Cients,

 Tarragh Cunningham has worked in arts administration for more than 20 years and is currently assistant director at Queensland Art Gallery, Gallery of Modern Art.
 Her partner Keith Burt is an artist who was born in Sydney, raised in Melbourne and now lives and works in Brisbane.
 He has been a finalist in the Archibald Prize twice, in 2017 and 2019.